Varun487/AIAlgoTrading/devops/README.md

 - See how to add domain

 ## Initialization and deployment scripts ![varunincomplete]
-- Initialize DB with required data `script`
+- Initialize DB with required data `script` ![incomplete]
   - Initialize schema in Django ![done]
-  - Initial script ![incomplete]
-    - Add TCS Company info
-    - Add TCS data from yahoo finance
-    - Add all indicator types for BB strategy
-    - Add strategy type for BB strategy
-    - Add strategy config for BB strategy
-  - Final script
   - Add all Nifty 50 companies info
   - Add all Nifty 50 companies data from Yahoo Finance
+  - Add strategy type for BB
   - Add all different strategy configs
   - Run all backtests on data
-- Automated build on VM
-- Automated deployment to VM from local machine
+- Automated deployment to VM from local machine `script`

 [done]: https://img.shields.io/badge/DONE-brightgreen
 [incomplete]: https://img.shields.io/badge/INCOMPLETE-red